ib-ruby/ib-orientdb/README.md

 It replaces core functions of  **ib-gateway** from the [IB-Extensions-Gem](https://github.com/ib-ruby/ib-extensions)

-## Store a contract in the database, query the database and ask the TWS for hiostorical data
+## Store a contract in the database, query and ask the TWS for historical data

 ``` ruby
 > ge =  IB::Stock.new symbol: 'GE'